spiritedtechie/fitr-service-userprofile/README.md

 This JWT token should be obtained from login via the fitr-service-auth service (a centralised auth microservice).

 All JWT tokens provided are validated using the auth microservice.
+The JWT token holds the role of the user, and each resource is protected with role-based authorization.

 Technologies
 ------------

 - Dropwizard Core - JAXRS, Jersey
 - Dropwizard Auth
+- Java Security
 - Mongojack
 - MongoDB & GridFS